Stele of Zakkur: Discovery

 'Bar-Hadad' mentioned in the inscription may have been Bar-Hadad III, son of Hazael.

 Deities

 Two gods are mentioned in the inscription, Baalshamin and Iluwer.
 Iluwer was the personal god of king Zakkur, while Baalshamin was the god of the city.
 It is believed that Iluwer represents the earlier god Mer or Wer going back to 3rd millennium BC.

 This inscription represents the earliest Aramaean evidence of the god Baalshamin/Ba'alsamayin.

-Phoenician Yehimilk inscription, also mentioning Baalshamin is even earlier.
-It dates to the 10th century BCE.
+The Phoenician Yehimilk inscription, which also mentions Baalshamin, is even earlier.
+It dates to the 10th century BC.